MehYam/thefindingofisaac/README.md

 To improve performance and reduce memory and download overhead, the app uses a spritesheet for all the item icons.
 ADD DETAILS HERE

 ### TO DO:
-- refactor data objects to make wiki scraping easier (and fix broken icons)
+- refresh and add back Antibirth
+- performance still not great
 - don't render all items to table, add "Show All" button
-- update booster pack icons
-- update the base64 inline images - many of these aren't being used

-- score items better when terms match exactly
 - more functionality
 	- search by transformation
 	- room type, etc
-- performance still not great
 - return focus to text box after clicking link
 - add search options options
     - AND vs. OR